twidi/streamdeckfs/README.md

 Before creating (or updating) the tree, you'll be asked to confirm (unless you pass `--yes` on the command line).

-Only one page will be created unless you pass `--page XX`, `XX` being the number of pages to create.
+No pages will be created unless you pass `--page XX`, `XX` being the number of pages to create.

 Once confirmed, `streamdeckify` will create all missing directories.